 The infant formula shortage got national attention last week after CBS News issued a report spotlighting the acute lack of formula in many parts of the country.
 The CBS report noted that infant formula inventories were down 20% compared to pre-pandemic levels and that powdered formula was becoming extremely hard to find in many urban areas.
 The report of a Similac shortage was quickly picked up by the rest of the national media.

 According to the story, a couple in the San Francisco area with a 10-month-old went to nearly a dozen different stores and were not able to find Similac or Similac Pro Advance.
-After driving as far an hour away to find liquid Similac, the couple was forced to switch to a different product for their son.
+After driving as far as an hour away to find liquid Similac, the couple was forced to switch to a different product for their son.
 A couple in the Orlando area reported a similar experience when searching for Enfamil for their 10-week-old son who was born prematurely.

 Why Is There a Formula Shortage in 2022?